 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. ß 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 Margaret H. Rollins School of Nursing at Beebe Healthcare complies with FERPA and current FERPA Regulation to protect the student.

 A student once enrolled in The School of Nursing shall have the right to inspect and review their records that meet FERPA’s definition of education records.
 A student who believes that information in their records is inaccurate or misleading or violates their privacy or other rights may request the records to be amended.
 No personally identifiable information from the records of a student shall be disclosed without the prior written consent of the student except under certain defined conditions by the Act.
 Educational agencies and institutions are permitted to disclose personally identifiable information from a student’s educational record without consent under Sec.
 99.31 (a) 10 in connection with a health or safety emergency as defined by the Act.† Disclosure must be recorded in the student record documenting the basis for its decision that a health or safety emergency existed.
 Schools may disclose, without consent, “directory” information such as student’s name, address, telephone number, e-mail address, date and place of birth, photograph, major fields of study, grade level, officially recognized activities, honors and awards, enrollment status, dates of attendance, and most recent educational agency or institution attended.
 The disclosure of the student’s SSN as directory information is prohibited unless the student provides written consent for the disclosure.
-If a student does not want directory information disclosed as allowed by law, then the student must notify the director in writing.
+If a student does not want directory information disclosed as allowed by law, then the student must notify the Program Administrator in writing.